aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-databar-gs1-encoding/_index.md

 gen.Save($"{path}DatabarGS1VariableEncoding.png", BarCodeImageFormat.Png);
 ```

-## Step 4: Handle Exception for GS1 Encoding Check
+## Step 4: Barcode generator GS1 check – Handling an exception

-If you try to generate a barcode with variable codetext with GS1Encoding check enabled, it will throw an exception.
-Here's how you can handle it:
+When `IsAllowOnlyGS1Encoding` is `true` but the codetext isn’t GS1‑compliant, Aspose throws an exception.
+The following pattern shows how to catch and log it:

 ```csharp
 try